MicroEJ/docs/ApplicationDeveloperGuide/virtualDevice.rst

 Virtual Device
 ==============

-The Virtual Device includes the same custom MicroEJ Core, libraries and pre-installed Applications as the real device.
+The Virtual Device includes the same custom MicroEJ Core, libraries, and pre-installed Applications as the real device.
 The Virtual Device allows developers to run their applications either on the Simulator, or directly on the real device through local deployment.